 Charles Perrault himself was very influential in the court of Louis XIV.
 This was a period in which fashion was very important.

 Various modern depictions of Puss In Boots share instantly recognisable commonalities, notably the thigh-high boots.
 This comes from influential illustrator Gustave Doré.

 This particular tale is also known as The Master Cat, though modern audiences are unlikely to know the story by that name.

 Puss’s master has died and he is given to the youngest son who doesn’t want him.
 Indeed, the son plans to eat him and sell his pelt.
-This bit is omitted from earlier versions, in which a sympathetic young man is not permitted to even consider eating a cat (much less a talking one).
+This bit is omitted from earlier versions, in which a sympathetic young man is not permitted to even consider eating a cat (much less a talking one, because that would be tantamount to cannibalism).
 In any case, Puss’s shortcoming is that he belongs to a poor family and his life is in danger.
 He’ll need to work his own way out of this mess.